A sermon for the Fourth Sunday after Epiphany, Lectionary 4B - Luke 4:21-30.

 is because we are afraid.

-We, like Jeremiah,
+like Jeremiah,

-don’t think we are capable of being
+we are capable of being

 who we are meant to be.